jg-you/jg-you.github.io/_posts/2017-06-19-detectability-of-the-sbm-in-pr.md

 ---
 layout: post
 categories: Publications Conferences
 title: Detectability of the SBM in Phys.
-Rev. E,
+Rev. E and more!
 excerpt_separator: <!--more-->
 comments: true
 ---